ONSdigital/analysis-for-action/themes/data_analysis/RAP/QA_for_RAP/book/_build/html/_sources/project_structure.md

 Modules are single files that contain one or more reusable units of code.
 A package typically contains multiple related modules.

-It's likely that you've already used a package written by somebody else as part of your analysis.
+It is likely that you have already used a package written by somebody else as part of your analysis.
 For example, installing additional functionality for Python using `pip install <package>` on the command line or running `install.packages("<package>")` in an R interpreter.